lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 they both exist as umbrellas under which a number of technologies exist.
 For instance, a Kafka Datastore is part of GeoMesa, but there is no reason that users of GeoWave could not take advantage of that part of GeoMesa.
 In fact, you can install GeoMesa and GeoWave iterators on the same Accumulo cluster, and save certain data in GeoMesa tables while saving other data in
 GeoWave tables.
-These technologies are not incompatible, and I urge potential users of the software to not consider this an "either/or" decision, and instead to look into what useful portions each project contains.
+These technologies are not incompatible, and we urge potential users of the software to not consider this an "either/or" decision, and instead to look into what useful portions each project contains.
 This also highlights the importance of the two projects collaborating; the more collaboration that exists between the two projects, the easier it will be for users to pick out the features and technologies from either projects that help solve their big geospatial data problems.